juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 Before performing this operation, please confirm the following:

 * The application Pod has ["Automatic Mount Point Recovery"](../guide/configurations.md#automatic-mount-point-recovery) configured.
 Otherwise, after the Mount Pod is rebuilt, the mount point in the application Pod will be permanently lost.
-* If the application Pod does not have `mountPropagation` configured, but is already using CSI driver v0.25 or later with JuiceFS client 1.2.1 (community edition) or 5.1.0 (enterprise edition) or later, and the CSI Node is running normally, then even without `mountPropagation`, theoretically the mount point can automatically recover service after the Mount Pod is rebuilt.
+* If the application Pod does not have `mountPropagation` configured, but is already using CSI Driver v0.25 or later with JuiceFS client 1.2.1 (community edition) or 5.1.0 (enterprise edition) or later, and the CSI Node is running normally, then even without `mountPropagation`, theoretically the mount point can automatically recover service after the Mount Pod is rebuilt.
 However, since this approach carries greater risk, it is Deprecated for production environments.

 ### Upgrade JuiceFS Client in Process Mount Mode (Deprecated)

 :::warning
-We strongly recommend upgrading the JuiceFS CSI driver to v0.10 or later.
+We strongly recommend upgrading the JuiceFS CSI Driver to v0.10 or later.
 The client upgrade method described here is for demonstration purposes only and is Deprecated for long-term use in production environments.
 :::

-If you are using process mount mode or have difficulty upgrading to a version after v0.10, but need to use a newer version of JuiceFS for mounting, you can use the following method to upgrade the JuiceFS client in CSI Node Service without upgrading the CSI driver.
+If you are using process mount mode or have difficulty upgrading to a version after v0.10, but need to use a newer version of JuiceFS for mounting, you can use the following method to upgrade the JuiceFS client in CSI Node Service without upgrading the CSI Driver.

 Since this is a temporary upgrade of the JuiceFS client in the CSI Node Service container, it is completely a temporary solution.
 As expected, if the CSI Node Service Pod is rebuilt or new nodes are added, you will need to execute this upgrade process again.